dustedmtl/lastu/docs/USERGUIDE.md

 The query parts generally follow the form `KEY OPERATOR VALUE`.
  - `KEY` is a string to query (`form`)
- - `OPERATOR` is a mathematical or string comparison (e.g. `=`, `>`) or set operator (`IN`, `NOT IN`)
+ - `OPERATOR` is a mathematical or string comparison (e.g. `=`, `>`) or set operator `IN`
  - `VALUE` is the value being searched

-Exceptions to these include boolean queries and negative (`NOT`) queries for certain string operators.
-All inputs are lowercase (although the underlying data might not be).
+Exceptions to these are boolean queries and negative (`NOT`) queries for certain string operators.

 The allowed operators vary depending on whether the key queries a string, numeric or boolean property.
  - String operators are equality (`=`), inequality (`!=`) and set operators (`IN` and `NOT IN`).
  - Numeric operators are equality (`=`), inequality (`!=`), greater than (`>`), smaller than (`<`), greater than or equal (`>=`) and smaller than or equal (`<=`).
- - Boolean queries have a special format and there are no operators: the format is either `compound` or `not compound`.
+ - Boolean queries have a special format and there are no operators.

-For strings, a set operator allows the user to query for accepted (or not accepted) values:
+For strings, the set operator `IN`allows the user to query for accepted (or not accepted) values:
  - `KEY` IN `A,B`
    - The property `KEY` must contain value `A` or `B`
  - `KEY` NOT IN `A,B`
    - The complementary set

+For boolean queries, only `compound` is supported:
+ - `compound` or `not compound`

+All inputs (keys, operators, values) are lowercase regardless of the format of the underlying data.

+The `LIKE` operator can be used for wildcard searches if the operators `start`, `middle` and `end` do not suffice.
+This operator allows the querying of any string property using a wildcard syntax, where the wildcard is `%`.
+The use of this operator is generally not recommended as it is slower than the alternatives.

+Examples:
+ - `lemma like voi%`
+   - lemma starts with string `voi`
+ - `form like %ta%`
+   - form contains the substring `ta`
+   - note the difference to the operator `middle`: this search does not exclude strings that start (or end) with `ta`

 ### Query keys

+#### String properties

+The basic string properties that can be queried are:
+ - `lemma`
+ - `form` (surface form)
+ - `pos` (part-of-speech, i.e. word class)

+The wildcard queries that operate on surface form:
+ - `start`
+   - form begins with string
+ - `middle`
+   - form contains string, but does not start or end with it
+ - `end`
+   - form ends with string

+Noun morphological features:
+ - `nouncase` (short: `case`)
+ - `nnumber`
+   - noun number

+Verb morphological features:
+ - `number`
+ - `tense`
+ - `person`
+ - `verbform`

+Other morphological features
+ - `posspers`
+   - possessive suffix person
+ - `possnum`
+   - possessive suffix person number
+ - `derivation`
+   - derivational suffixes
+ - `clitic`
+   - clitics

+#### Numeric properties

+For lemmas:
+ - `lemmalen`
+   - lemma length
+ - `lemmafreq`
+   - lemma frequency (for the specific part-of-speech, i.e. word class)
+ - `amblemma`
+   - measure of lemma ambiguity

+For surface forms:
+ - `len`
+   - form length
+ - `frequency` (short: freq)
+   - form frequency
+ - `hood`
+   - orthographic neighbourhood
+ - `ambform`
+   - measure of surface form ambiguity
+ - `initgramfreq`
+   - initial trigram frequency
+ - `fingramfreq`
+   - final trigram frequency
+ - `bigramfreq`
+   - bigram frequency

+For all frequency fields there is a corresponding relative frequency field (prepended with `rel`, e.g. `rellemmafreq`).
+The value of this field is frequency per one million tokens, except for `relbigramfreq`, which is frequency per one thousand tokens.

+#### Boolean properties:
+ - `compound`
+   - whether the word form is a compound

 ### Menu functions